stacksjs/ts-pkgx/docs/packages/pantsbuild.org/scie-pants/index.md

 # scie-pants

-> Package from pantry: pantsbuild.org/scie-pants
+> Protects your Pants from the elements.

 ## Package Information